Powell Family Cooking

 📖 Recipe

-pasta twirl of pasta alla carbonara on black plate topped with basil
+Pasta twirl of pasta alla carbonara on black plate topped with basil

 Bucatini alla Carbonara with Prosciutto and Peas